cyber-defence-campus/netgear_r6700v3_circled/docs/3_tracing.md

    - Command:
      ```
      /circled.driver.sh --gdb
+     ```
 3. Collect an execution trace of the binary _circled_:
    - System: [Analysis / Host (morion)](./1_setup.md#analysis--host-system)
    - Command:
      ```
-     cd morion/;                              # Ensure to be within the correct directory cp circled.init.yaml circled.yaml;       # Start with a fresh circled.yaml file gdb-multiarch -q -x circled.trace.gdb;   # Use GDB for cross-platform remote trace collection
+     cd morion/                               # Ensure to be within the correct directory
+     cp circled.init.yaml circled.yaml        # Start with a fresh circled.yaml file
+     gdb-multiarch -q -x circled.trace.gdb    # Use GDB for cross-platform remote trace collection
      ```
 ## Discussion
 In the following, we discuss some aspects of the tracing process as implemented by